$562 million to fight gangs, guns and ram raiders: Law and order package announced

 Williams said there would be help to support businesses to protect themselves from ram raiders – something that has become an increasing problem in recent months.
 However, there were no specific details.

 "We will be taking action to combat the recent rise in ram raids.
-Similar to the process that supported the installation of a thousand fog cannons in retail outlets, we will help high-risk businesses protect themselves from ram raiders," Williams said.
+Similar to the process that supported the installation of 1000 fog cannons in retail outlets, we will help high-risk businesses protect themselves from ram raiders," Williams said.

+"Ram raids are a serious issue and we need to deal with it."

 "We are working at speed to put this in place."